Jill Haworth: Career

-She made four appearances on the television programme 12 O'Clock High.
-In "The Sound of Distant Thunder," she played an English girl, Mary, who falls in love with Lieutenant Andy Lathrop (played by Peter Fonda).
+She made four appearances on the television programme 12 O'Clock High in 1964 and 1965.
+In the episode "The Sound of Distant Thunder," she played an English girl, Mary, who falls in love with Lieutenant Andy Lathrop (played by Peter Fonda).
 The same season, she played a deaf girl, Nora Burgess, in an episode entitled "To Heinie with Love".
-She then played Lieutenant Fay Vendry in two episodes, "Runway in the Dark" (1965) and "The Hotshot."
+She played Lieutenant Fay Vendry in two episodes, "Runway in the Dark" (1965) and "The Hotshot."

 In 1965, she appeared in an episode of The Rogues entitled "Mr. White's Christmas" as Timothea, and really loved working with David Niven and Charles Boyer.
 She appeared in one of the final episodes of the series Rawhide, "Duel at Daybreak", as Vicki Woodruff, alongside co-actors Clint Eastwood and Charles Bronson.
 Haworth hurt her back in an accident on the set when she jumped from a runaway buggy and team of horses.
-She then caught pneumonia and was bedridden for two months after standing waist-deep in a man-made pond for six hours doing retakes.
+After standing waist-deep in a manmade pond for six hours in order to complete retakes, she developed pneumonia and was bedridden for two months.

-She starred in the horror films It!
+She starred in several horror films: It!
 (1967), The Haunted House of Horror (1969), Tower of Evil (1972), Home for the Holidays (1972), and The Mutations (1974).
 She took a part in It! only for the money, hated her hair in the film, and hated the film altogether.
-Haworth liked working with Roddy McDowall, who brought her the poster for the film (on her opening night of Cabaret), and wrote "S-h" in front of the title.
+Haworth liked working with Roddy McDowall.
+Later he brought her the poster for the film (on her opening night of Cabaret), and wrote "S-h" in front of the title.

 While filming It! she met Hal Prince, who was doing research for a musical based on Goodbye to Berlin by Christopher Isherwood.
-Prince asked her if she could sing, to which she claimed, "Louder than Merman."
-She played Sally Bowles in the original Broadway cast of the 1966 musical Cabaret, a part she played for almost two and a half years.
+Prince asked her if she could sing, to which she responded, "Louder than Merman."
+She played Sally Bowles in the original Broadway cast of the 1966 musical Cabaret and, with its success, performed the part for almost two and a half years.
 Judi Dench took over the role when the production debuted on the West End in London in 1968.

 Haworth's other stage roles included Bedroom Farce and Butterflies Are Free.

-Haworth turned down working on Hawaii Five-O because of the reputation of the show's star, Jack Lord, for being a hard-driving perfectionist.
+Haworth turned down working on Hawaii Five-O because of star Jack Lord's reputation for being a hard-driving perfectionist.

 Personal life

-While making Exodus, Haworth became friends, first, and then lovers, with Sal Mineo, and they remained friends until his death in 1976.
-She later told author Michael Michaud that she thought Courtney Burr III, Haworth’s close friend and Mineo’s long-term partner, was the "love of Mineo's life."
+While making Exodus, Haworth became friends, first, and then lovers, with Sal Mineo.
+They were briefly engaged and, after separating, remained friends until his death in 1976.
+She later told author Michael Michaud that she thought Courtney Burr III, Haworth's close friend and Mineo's long-term partner, was the "love of Mineo's life."

 Haworth dated television producer Aaron Spelling in the summer of 1965, when he was 42 and she was 19.
 Spelling reportedly told friends that he hoped that Haworth would be the next Mrs. Spelling, but Haworth's mother, Nancy, reportedly "scoffed" at the idea.
+Mineo objected, saying Spelling was too old for Haworth.